×

 Gyptian, born in St. Andrew, Jamaica, mixes reggae with R&B. Known for hits like "Serious Times" and "Hold You," he has collaborated with Nicki Minaj and Diplo.
 His albums "My Name Is Gyptian" and "Love, Sex and Reggae" showcase his conscious roots and pop style.

-South London’s The Dualers, led by Tyber Cranstoun, are a top UK independent Ska and Reggae band known for original hits and lively shows at Glastonbury and Wembley.
+South London’s The Dualers, led by Tyber Cranstoun, are a top UK Independent Ska and Reggae band inspired by legends like Bob Marley and Prince Buster.
+Known for original hits and thrilling live shows, they've headlined Wembley’s OVO Arena, Glastonbury, and Rototom Sunsplash.

 Concert Info